Meet The Board

 Steven started working with TAP in 2008 with The Sweet Smell of Success as a stagehand.
 Other backstage credits include The Producers, Cabaret, 42nd Street, Promises, Promises, and A Chorus Line.
 He served as Stage Manager for Clybourne Park and A Streetcar Named Desire and Assistant Stage Manager for Nine, 9 to 5, Nice Work If You Can Get It, Man of La Mancha, She Loves Me, Pippin, and Sweeney Todd.
 He has also appeared on stage in A Little Night Music and Peter Pan.
-Steven has served on the Board for five years, serving three of those years as Vice President.
+Steven has served on the Board for seven years, including two as President.
+Email Steven.

 Through TAP, Lindsey found the DC community theater scene—and her family.
 She’s been involved with TAP since 2011; onstage for the productions of 42nd Street and Nine, and in the audience cheering on friends and the organization many times since.
-TAP will forever hold a special place in her life, and she is honored to serve on the Board of Directors for another term as the Director of Development.
-Lindsey earns her living doing fundraising for nonprofit organizations.
-She spent more than 10 years fundraising for national mental health education and access to care, and now focuses on fundraising to increase affordable housing in Arlington County.
+TAP will forever hold a special place in her life, and she is honored to have served as Director of Development for three years and is happy to continue for a second year as your Director of Marketing.
+Lindsey holds a master's degree in nonprofit management and earns her living doing communications and fundraising for nonprofit organizations.
+Email Lindsey.

 Website Coordinator: Erica Aquilina